Planning an epic road trip and wondering what driving in Croatia is like?

-Croatia is the perfect European country for a road trip as not only is driving in Croatia easily maneuverable, but Croatia also has a ton of sites to see that are only accessible if you have your own set of wheels.
+Croatia is the perfect European country for a road trip as not only is it easily maneuverable, but it also has a ton of sites to see that are only accessible if you have your own set of wheels.

 10 Tips for Driving in Croatia